-- Degree of control over worker;
+- The degree of control over the worker;

 - Does the worker operate on their own account or in the business of the payer?

-- Whether the substance of the contract is to achieve a stated result – payment of fixed sum on completion;
+- Whether the substance of the contract is to achieve a stated result – payment of a fixed sum on completion;

 - Power to delegate;